July 09, 2021 7 min read

 There is no known safe consumption level for artificial trans fats.
 They should be avoided entirely.
 By the same reasoning, mono and di-glycerides in food for a baby are possibly hazardous chemicals and should also be avoided.

 Organic European baby formulas will have the added advantage of no pesticide residues because their organic farming methods are stringent and regulated by European Union law.
 When choosing any formula for a baby, it's important to start with the child's pediatrician.
 Discuss any concerns about baby food additives and other possibly harmful ingredients.
-The pediatrician will be knowledgeable about baby nutrition, of course, but not all of them may believe that all additives are harmful.
-In this case, try choosing an organic baby formula without additives and then asking the baby's doctor to approve it.
-This will provide the nutrition the baby needs without the additives that may compromise his or her health.
+The pediatrician will be knowledgeable about baby nutrition.
+Some parents opt to choose an EU organic baby formula without additives and then asking the baby's doctor to approve it.
+This will provide the nutrition the baby needs without the harmful additives that may compromise their health.